joaomeirelles/markdown-cv/index.md

 `2014`
-2nd Journey on Urban Modeling and Morphology<br> accepted paper: Patterns of Urban Environmental Impacts
+2nd Journey on Urban Modeling and Morphology<br>
+paper: Patterns of Urban Environmental Impacts

 `2012`
 5th Urbenviron International Seminar<br>
-accepted paper: Application of Life Cycle Assessment in the evaluation of the environmental impact of cities
+paper: Application of Life Cycle Assessment in the evaluation of the environmental impact of cities

 ## Work experience